Hook System

 See what's happening:

-han hook run jutsu-biome lint --verbose
+han hook run biome lint --verbose

 Check Hook Status